 San Francisco Coalition of Essential Small Schools

-San Francisco Coalition of Essential Small Schools (SF-CESS) intends to make an impact on the design and sustainability of new and existing small schools in San Francisco by providing coaching, technical assistance and professional development focused on equity, inquiry and achievement to a network of schools.
+San Francisco Coalition of Essential Small Schools (SF-CESS) intends to make an impact on the design and sustainability of new and existing schools in and beyond San Francisco by providing coaching, technical assistance and professional development focused on equity, inquiry and achievement to a network of schools.

 SF-CESS will share best practices for creating the conditions necessary for schools to be equitable and high performing.
 SF-CESS intends to make a significant contribution to achievement and the lives of children in the San Francisco-Bay Area, as well as throughout the nation.